Turkey–United States relations: Iran (nuclear deal, arms embargo, oil trading controversy)

+Before November 2013 US-led nuclear sanctions passed Halkbank between March 2012 and July 2013 purchased gold on the open market.
+November 2013 sanctions prevented Iran from being paid in dollars, but gold was never mentioned in the sanctions regime.
+Halkbank exchanged gold for Iranian oil (oil trading controversy).
+October 18, 2015, Joint Comprehensive Plan of Action canceled the sanctions in question.
 In March 2017, the deputy head Halkbank, Mehmet Hakan Atilla, was arrested by the US government for conspiring to evade sanctions against Iran by helping Reza Zarrab, an Iranian-Azeri businessman who had taken Turkish citizenship, "use U.S. financial institutions to engage in prohibited financial transactions that illegally funneled millions of dollars to Iran".
 Zarrab was in Miami, Florida, in March 2016.
 Atilla's trial commenced in New York City federal court in November 2017, with Zarrab agreeing to testify after reaching a plea deal with prosecutors.
 In early 2018, Atilla was convicted on five of six counts against him, including bank fraud and conspiracies and acquitted on one count after four days of jury deliberation.